nyu-oop-sp18/class07/README.md

 Given a parser `pa: Parser[A]` and a function `f: A => B`, the parser `pa.map(f)` applies `pa` to parse the input sequence producing `a: A` as an intermediate result value if successful, and then computes `f(a):
-B` as the final result of the parse.
+B` as the final result value of the parse.

 Here is a law capturing the example parsing task of counting the number of `c` characters in an input sequence of `c`s: